This is a general introduction of my Bay area family, and really just an extension of my About Me page!

 A: Yes.
 On one hand it is really nerve-racking, on the other it is really exciting!

 2. Q: Do you worry he will get hurt?

 A. Yes, of course.
 I don’t enjoy the thought of him taking any permanent, or life threatening damage.

 A: No. He leads a hard-working, full-filling life and I would never say no to someone in the pursuit of their dreams!

 In 2009, I adopted Empress “Emmi”-racing name Impress-from Arizona Adopt A Greyhound.
 She was raised and trained to be a be a race dog at the Phoenix Greyhound Park, but ended up in my home instead.
 I was told she never competed in any races because she wouldn’t leave the box at the starting line.
 So they retired her at the age of 2, and now spends most of her days lounging around with her stuffed animals and chewing bones.

 Emmi is a quiet and reserved little lady, who much prefers life on the couch over the race track.
 She is a fast sprinter, but not a long-distance runner.
 We have run 1-2 miles together, but I don’t push her to run too far or long.
 I like to exercise her by taking her on adventures through the city.

-The Bay Area is super pet-friendly, so I can take her practically everywhere-beaches, hiking trails-even bookstores and restaurants!
-She is such a great dog, I’m so glad I was able to give her a happy home!
+The Bay area is super pet-friendly so I can take her practically everywhere-beaches, hiking trails, even bookstores and restaurants!